Spice / K2: It’s Not What You Think!

 The word is leaking out, however, as reports to Poison Control and emergency room visits have skyrocketed over the past few years.

 Traditional smoked Spice/K2 looks like herbal tobacco, or natural marijuana.

 It’s actually made from dried plant material and chopped up herbs in a mixture of colors including beige, cream red and brown.

 The active ingredients are synthetic chemicals (cannabinoids) sprayed onto the plant material.

 The most popular brands sold today are Spice and K2, but Spice is sold under more than 600 names including Mojo, Scooby Snax, Black Mamba and Annihilation.

-Today, vaping the liquid form of synthetic marijuana is a fast-rising trend.
+Today, vaping the liquid form of synthetic marijuana is a fast-rising trend, replacing smoking.

 Natural marijuana gains its mind-altering effects from a chemical known as THC.

 Synthetic marijuana, on the other hand, is coated with synthetic cannabinoids – a family of over 700 research chemicals.

 In other words, synthetic marijuana / K2 / Spice is completely different than natural marijuana.